 May 7 is National Teacher Appreciation Day.
-In honor of Southern Illinois University’s beginnings as a teaching training institution (a/k/a normal school), I am including this segment of the history of SIUC’s fraternity system.
+In honor of Southern Illinois University’s beginnings as a teaching training institution (also known as a normal school), I am including this segment of the history of SIUC’s fraternity system.

 There were three mergers which affected the women’s fraternities at SIU.
 The first and most important was the 1947 merger of the Association of Education Sororities and the National Panhellenic Conference.
 The most painful merger affecting SIU was that of the national organizations of Delta Sigma Epsilon and Delta Zeta (this really is a fascinating read – the alumnae were finally released from the terms of the merger).
 The easiest merger for the SIU campus was the one between Pi Kappa Sigma and Sigma Kappa’s national organizations.